ayxos/react-cellar/README.md

 # TypeScript/React/Redux Starter

-This is the initial version of our starter project using Angular 1.x, TypeScript and Webpack to tie it all together.
+This is the initial version of our starter project using React, TypeScript and Webpack to tie it all together.

 ## Commands